stealthman22/100-days-of-code/r3-log.md

 I think I can say I am done now.

 Left with few blog posts and dev resume cleanup.
 Also preparing for Ds/Ml diploma, and Brad Traversy MERN stack from to back.

+### DAY 93 (16th April 2020)

+Had a bit of burn out today, didn't code, but I was able to get my blog set up and linked it to the portfolio, next up my resume and then add the live chat feature.